newrelic/nri-process-discovery/README.md

 >Add the url for the support thread here

 ## Contributing
-We encourage your contributions to improve [project name]!
+We encourage your contributions to improve *nri-process-discovery*!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.

 ## License
-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+*nri-process-discovery* is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
 >[If applicable: The [project name] also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]